 - Employee policies (time off, rules, uniforms)

 - Making sure all the necessary bar equipment and supplies are stocked

 These are all collected in a bar operations manual.

 Getting customers in the door is another big responsibility for bar managers and supervisors.
 That covers everything from coming up with happy hour ideas to bar promotion ideas to handling the bar’s web and social media presence.

 Maintain a Budget

 This is where the bar manager’s shrewd business sense shines through.
 Bar owners set a budget for all of the bar’s expenses.
 To maintain a profitable bar, bar managers must have all the expenses come in under it.
 Everything new hire, operational decision, and marketing tactic is viewed through the lens of the budget.
-A good bar manager maximizes resources, minimizes spending, and comes in under budget.
+A good bar manager maximizes resources, minimizes spending, and comes in under budget keeping the restaurant chart of accounts in a good state.

 Once their marketing has paid off and people are in the door, the bar manager’s duties don’t end.
 They’re also responsible for how many drinks are sold and how profitable those drinks are.